Skip to main content

 Location & Access

-North Fayetteville Corridor — direct frontage on US-401, minutes from Fort Liberty and Methodist University.
+North Fayetteville Corridor — direct frontage on US-401, minutes from Fort Bragg and Methodist University.

 Connectivity & Drivers